ray-oh/Optimus/docs/ORCHESTRATION.md

 ![Automation Job Log](https://user-images.githubusercontent.com/115925194/210245885-2357add2-0553-47fe-8fd4-d513a577cd80.png)

 ## Scheduling of Automation Jobs
-Automation flows can be scheduled from the dashboard.
+Automation jobs can be manually run from the command line.
+Or deployed and scheduled in the workflow dashboard as an unattended run.
 Schedules are defined using [cron expressions](https://docs.prefect.io/concepts/schedules/)

 ![Scheduling](https://user-images.githubusercontent.com/115925194/210246976-8e048cda-69aa-48a4-8efd-dc8626497fce.png)